npat-efault/picocom/picocom.1.md

 **--noinit** | **-i**

-:   If given, picocom will not initialize, reset, or otherwise meddle
+:   If given, picocom will not initialize, configure, or otherwise
-    with the serial port at start-up.
+    meddle with the serial port at start-up.
 It will just open it.
-This is useful, for example, for connecting picocom to already-connected modems, or already configured ports without terminating the connection, or altering the settings.
+This is useful, for example, for connecting picocom to already-connected modems, or already configured ports without terminating the connection, or altering their settings.
 If required, serial port parameters can then be adjusted at run-time by commands.
+See also the **--noreset** option.
+(Default:
-    (Default: Disabled)
+    Disabled)

 **--noreset** | **-r**

 :   If given, picocom will not reset the serial port when exiting.
 It
-    will just close the filedes and do nothing more.
+    will just close the respective file descriptor and do nothing more.
+The serial port settings will *not* be restored to their original values and the modem-control lines will *not* be affected.
 This is useful, for example, for leaving modems connected when exiting picocom.
-Regardless whether the **--noreset** option is given, the user can exit picocom using the "Quit" command (instead of "Exit"), which never resets the serial port.
+Regardless whether the **--noreset** option is given, the user can exit picocom using the "Quit" command (instead of "Exit"), which never resets the serial port (i.e makes picocom behave exactly as if **--noreset** was given).
 If **--noreset** is given then "Quit" and "Exit" behave essentially the same.
 (Default: Disabled)

+    NOTICE: Picocom will always set the HUPCL control bit of the serial port, according to the **--noreset** option.
+If **--noreset** is given, then HUPCL for the port is cleared, and will remain so after exiting picocom.
+If **--noreset** is *not* given, then HUPCL is set for the port, and will remain so after exiting picocom.
+This is true, regardless of the way picocom terminates (command, read zero-bytes from standard input, killed by signal, fatal error, etc), and regardless of the **--noinit** option.

 **--nolock** | **-l**